-Definition/Skills Resources First Aider A person who is trained to give immediate assistance in the case of injury or sudden illness before the arrival of trained medical personnel.
-Current certification with NZQA unit standards 6400, 6401 and 6402, or replacements where appropriate A fully equipped First AidKit conforming to the requirements of a Workplace First Aid Kit as defined by Worksafe's Good Practice Guide. https://worksafe.govt.nz/ managing-health-and- safety/businesses/general- requirements-for- workplaces/ First Responder (FR) A person trained in the fundamentals of pre-hospital emergency care with knowledge and skills to perform assessment and management of life- threatening situations.
-Certification must be as per definition in current Standard NZS 8156 Ambulance and Paramedical Services: PHEC (Certificate in Pre-hospital Emergency Care) soon to be updated to NZCEC (New Zealand Certificate in Emergency Care-FR) All of the above and: AED use Oxygen therapy Entonox Methoxyflurane OropharyngealAirway (OPA) NasopharyngealAirway (NPA) Aspirin Ibuprofen Paracetamol
+Definition/Skills Resources First Aider assistance in the case of injury or sudden illness before the arrival of trained medical personnel.
+Current certification with NZQA unit A fully equipped First Aid Kit conforming to the requirements of a Workplace First Aid Kit as defined by Worksafe's Good Practice Guide. https://worksafe.govt.nz/ managing-health-and- safety/businesses/general- requirements-for- workplaces/ First Responder (FR) A person trained in the fundamentals of pre- hospital emergency care with knowledge and skills to perform assessment and management of life- threatening situations.
+Certification must be as per definition in current Standard NZS 8156 Ambulance and Paramedical Services: PHEC (Certificate in Pre-hospital Emergency Care) soon to be updated to NZCEC (New Zealand Certificate in Emergency Care-FR) Oxygen therapy Entonox Methoxyflurane Oropharyngeal Airway (OPA) Nasopharyngeal Airway (NPA) Emergency Medical Technician (EMT) Independent clinician who has the knowledge, skills, and clinical expertise to assess, treat, diagnose, administer certain medicines, manage, discharge, and refer patients in out-of-hospital settings across a range of critical, urgent, and emergent situations.
+Glucagon IM GTN SL Ipratroprium neb